-INFO-H 694 Thesis/Project in Human-Computer Interaction (1-6 cr.)
-The student prepares and presents a thesis or project in an area of human-computer interaction.
-The product is substantial, typically multi-chapter paper, or a carefully designed and evaluated application, based on well-planned research or scholarly project.
-Details are worked out between the student and sponsoring faculty member.
+INFO-H 695 Thesis/Project in Data Science (1-6 cr.)
+P: NFO-I 575 Informatics Research Design or LIS-S 506 Introduction to Research or another approved graduatelevel course on research design and methods The student prepares and presents a thesis or project in applied data science.
+The thesis is a substantial multi-chapter paper or carefully designed and evaluated application, based on well-planned research or a scholarly project.
+Details are worked out between the student and an advising faculty member.